Waterford World's Fair

 Puddle Ducks is a FREE program meant for children 6 or under with a caregiver.
 Each week will be themed and include a story time, a brief trail walk, and an activity.

 Join the Maine Mineral and Gem Museum on this informative program on Women in Earth Sciences.
+This program celebrates and empowers women in the Earth Science field, highlighting their contributions to geology, meteorology, oceanography, environmental science, and related disciplines.
+Held at Hobbs Library.

 Join GLLT for our 40th Anniversary Event at Saco River Brewing!